halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

         :alt: Import and Track Footage

 #.
 Select points and right click to create Origin and Ground
 #.
-Create Solid and Camera
+Right click to create Solid and Camera.
 #.
-Add additional nulls and sloids as desired.
+Select additional points to create additional nulls and solids as desired.

     .. image:: images/AE02-AddItems.gif
         :alt: Import and Track Footage